Practical notes on using MathJax code in a website

 We stress here the fact that if one is authoring with MathJax, one is essentially both a HTML and CSS writer because we essentially are writing code for the browser.
 But we are not hindered when it comes to show math in our HTML texts in the sense that we can use TeX in our texts.
 It is not so difficult to become versed in HTML and CSS.
 We give hints on how to start studying it below.

-2. How to build a website using MathJax
+2. How to build a website code using MathJax

 Let us start building a minimal website.
 Before continuing, we mention that all files we make in this text are collected in a downloadable zip file We do not have to do copy and paste but it is also easy to work in that way.
 Also the complete text of these notes in this page are offered in pdf form in this zip file.